 Forty years or so ago very few had heard of CPD (Continuing Professional Development).
 It was back in the early 80’s that some professional bodies, for example the Chartered Accountants Institute, Law Society and the RICS, imposed an obligation on their qualified members to carry out formal post-qualification study.
 Failure to comply could lead to expulsion.

-This was the reason for Jonathan Harris setting up the Harris Foundation for Lifelong Learning (originally called the Continuing Professional Development Foundation), which he did so in 1981.
+This was the reason for Jonathan Harris founding an educational charitable trust, known as the Harris Foundation for Lifelong Learning (originally called the Continuing Professional Development Foundation), which he did so in 1981.
 It provided lectures, seminars and learning opportunities for busy professionals – at a low cost but of high quality.

 Known as the Continuing Professional Development Foundation Lecture Programme it proved extremely successful.
 Today, thousands attend the lectures or watch them online.

 Later the Institute of Continuing Professional Development was founded to reward those who could demonstrate that they really did believe in the philosophy of keeping up-to-date.
 Members could display their commitment to CPD through the use of post-nominal letters – MInstCPD or FInstCPD.

 Thirty years after its founding, both the Institute and the Lecture Programme were “gifted to the Royal Institution of Chartered Surveyors” who continue to expand what Jonathan Harris created nearly 40 years ago.

 The Harris Foundation for Lifelong Learning, in turn, evolved to support learning and education amongst members of the wider society.